clintonium-119/PrinceOfArabia/README.md

 - Require pushing up to exit level
 - Reduce time for tiles falling when hitting from below
 - Ensure 1 minute time penalty is in play for dying and restarting level
+- Additional sounds
+  - tiles rattling
+  - tiles falling to floor
+  - Different sound for player vs enemy hits to make it clearer how the battle is going - can be hard to tell on the small display who hit who
+  - blocking sound

 ---